 - Heat the milk until it begins to bubble, simmer and thicken.
 This will sterilize your milk and prevent bad bacteria from cultivating.

-- Pour the arrowroot mixture into the saucepan.
+- Pour the arrowroot mixture and 1/8 cup of sugar into the saucepan.
 Continue to whisk over heat for 5 minutes.
 Stay with it: It can boil over very quickly.

 - Remove from the heat and watch your temperature as it decreases.
 You’ll need a candy thermometer for this.